 Mixing of Old and New Product Reviews across Multiple Product Versions

 Many retailers and manufacturers mix customer gear reviews for the current model and previous models of a product under the current version since they can’t differentiate across product versions.
-This is rife across the industry in most retailer and manufacturer websites.
+This is rife across the industry on most retailer and manufacturer websites.

 For example, REI lists customer reviews going back 3 and 4 years for under the Arcteryx Proton LT Insulated Hoodie even though the latest version of the jacket is just 6 months old and the older reviews are for a substantially different product.
 That’s a flawed and misleading source of information for consumers.